Broad City: Development of TV pilot and first season

 Amy Poehler became aware of the series and mentored Glazer and Jacobson, becoming executive producer when the show came to TV.
 When Glazer and Jacobson wrote the pilot script, their characters were named Evelyn Wexler and Carly Abrams respectively, but ended up using their real first names instead.
 Poehler, Glazer, and Jacobson went to Los Angeles to pitch the pilot.
 The show was originally pitched to FX, who bought the script and passed a year later, due to it being "too girly", according to Jacobson.
 Comedy Central committed to the show in 2012 and the pilot was developed, with Aniello directing.
 For the first season, Jacobson and Glazer were paired with Tami Sagher, an experienced showrunner, with Downs, Aniello, and Chris Kelly completing the writing room.
 Downs and Aniello would also produce the show, with Downs appearing as Trey in the series.

 Throughout its run, the show featured notable guest stars including Wanda Sykes, Kelly Ripa, Amy Poehler, Fran Drescher, Shania Twain, Hillary Clinton, and RuPaul.
 Broad City: High Score, a mobile game developed and published by Built Games, was released on April 20, 2018.

 Second season

 After the first season, Glazer and Jacobson parted ways with Sagher and became the showrunners.
 The second season premiered on January 14, 2015, and was renewed for a third season ahead of the premiere.

 Final season

 Glazer and Jacobson decided to end the show after five seasons.
-Of their final season, Glazer said: "I feel like we've raised these kids, Abbi Abrams and Ilana Wexler, and we're sending them to college", Glazer says.
+Of their final season, Glazer said: "I feel like we've raised these kids, Abbi Abrams and Ilana Wexler, and we're sending them to college".
 "We didn't want to just go until it got canceled.
 We wanted to choose to end it so that it could end as strong as possible.
 We chose this ending to honor the characters."
 In their final season, Glazer and Jacobson open with an episode that unfolds like a long Instagram story.
 Throughout the season, the characters go to MoMA as well as drag brunch.